 At Beauty Within, we offer therapeutic Botox® treatment for Hyperhidrosis (excessive sweating).
-Candidacy for treatment is dependant upon physician assessment and fulfilling criteria for treatment.
+Candidacy for treatment is dependent upon physician assessment and fulfilling criteria for treatment.

 Botox® is indicated for the treatment of severe primary axillary hyperhidrosis that is inadequately managed with topical agents.
 It may also be used “off-label” to reduce sweating in other areas, such as the hands, feet, groin and face.